willemt/dogebox/protocol/core.rst

 When receiving this message, we:

  - (PL01) if we don't have a piece that has the same index in our database, we disconnect *(This is because the file log creates the pieces we require.
-If the Piece Log indicates wer need to add pieces, this is most likely a processing error)*
+If the Piece Log indicates we need to add pieces, this is most likely a processing error)*

  - (PL02) update our database with this piece's info.
 If a pieces's mtime is higher than ours.
 See below paragraph for how the replacement works

  - (PL03) we ignore the piece and enque the piece info from our database to be sent to the peer, if a pieces's mtime is less than ours

 When we replace our piece info with a newer piece info:

  - (PL04) if we had a complete version of the piece before the update, send a DONTHAVE message to all our peers.
 The updated piece index is the argument for the message *(We do this to prevent peers from assuming we have the most recent piece data)*

 **Piece Log subset**
 This subset consists of pieces: